Teckk2/hydeout/_posts/2018-01-10-Infosec-Interview_Questions_Part-2.md

     <br><font color="red">root@kali</font>:<font color="RoyalBlue">~/Desktop</font># nmap –data-length 25 192.168.1.50

-  *  <font color="Black">7)	Scan with Random Order:-</font>
+  *  <font color="Black">7)	Scan with Random Order:- </font>

     * In this technique you can scan a number of hosts in random order and not sequential.The command that you use to instruct Nmap to scan for host in random order is –randomize-hosts.

     * This technique combined with slow timing options in nmap command can be very effective when you don’t want to alert firewalls.

-    <br><font color="red">root@kali</font>:<font color="RoyalBlue">~/Desktop</font># nmap –randomize-hosts 192.168.1.50-80
+    <font color="red">root@kali</font>:<font color="RoyalBlue">~/Desktop</font># nmap –randomize-hosts 192.168.1.50-80

   * <font color="Black">8)	MAC Address Spoofing:-</font>
     * Another method for bypassing firewall restrictions while doing a port scan is by spoofing the MAC address of your host.This technique can be very effective especially if there is a MAC filtering rule to allow only traffic from certain MAC addresses so you will need to discover which MAC address you need to set in order to obtain results.